Gospel

 Points of interest and Catholic lore

-• The early Christians struggled to understand the belief that God is both one and three.
-Many great councils of the Church were held to clarify what this meant and to find the language with which to describe the trinitarian relationship between Father, Son and Spirit.
+- The early Christians struggled to comprehend how God is both one and three.
+Many great councils of the Church were held to clarify what this meant and find the right language to describe the trinitarian relationship between Father, Son and Spirit.
 It was not until the Council of Constantinople in ad 381 that the doctrine of the Trinity was defined.

-• Many of the prayers of the Church express our belief in a triune God (three persons in one).
-One of the greatest and most simple of these prayers is the sign of the cross, in which we dedicate ourselves ‘in the name of the Father, Son and Holy Spirit’.
+- Many Church prayers express our belief in a triune God (three persons in one).
+One of the greatest and simplest of these prayers is the sign of the cross, in which we dedicate ourselves ‘in the name of the Father, Son and Holy Spirit’.

-• St Augustine described the Trinity in terms of the Lover, the Beloved and the Love that exists between them.
+- St Augustine described the Trinity in terms of the 'lover', the 'beloved' and the 'love' that exists within them.

 Exploring the Word

-The people of Israel were unique among the nations of the ancient world in that they held to a belief in one God.
-But Jesus speaks of this God as ‘Abba’, Father.
-There is an implied relationship with this God.
-Jesus also speaks of the Spirit, and again, there is a relationship implied between Jesus and the Spirit, for this Spirit will continue to speak the words of God and of Jesus and will glorify them.
-Thus begins the early church’s deep reflection on the mystery of Jesus and the relationship between Father, Son and Spirit.
+The belief in one God made the people of Israel unique among the nations of the ancient world.
+Jesus refers to this God as ‘Abba’, or Father, which implies a relationship with this God.
+Jesus also speaks of the Spirit, and again, a relationship is implied between Jesus and the Spirit, for this Spirit will continue speaking the words of God and of Jesus, and it will glorify them.
+Thus began the early church’s deep reflection on the mystery of Jesus and on the relationship between Father, Son and Spirit.
 This relationship was ultimately formulated in what we now call the Trinity.

-In this text, Jesus is not simply addressing those present with him but all those who will search for the truth down the centuries to come.
-All of us are led to complete truth and understanding through the actions of the Spirit, who directs us to the Father and the Son:
+In this text, Jesus does not simply address those who are present with him but also those who will search for the truth in the centuries to come.
+We are all led to complete truth and understanding through the actions of the Holy Spirit, who directs us to the Father and the Son:

 At the heart of the mystery of the Trinity is a Father whose love is incarnated in the Son who gives life to the world, and in the mutual love which exists between the Father and the Son and touches our lives as the Holy Spirit.

-• How does the Spirit continue to lead us to the truth?
+- How does the Holy Spirit continue to lead us to the truth?

-• You could look at some depictions of the Trinity in art (an internet search will yield many results).
-Compare the classical representations with some more contemporary images of the Trinity.
-Discuss what these suggest to you of the relationship between Father, Son and Spirit.
+- You could explore some depictions of the Trinity in art (an online search will yield many results).
+Compare classical representations with contemporary images of the Trinity.
+Discuss what these visual interpretations convey to you about the relationship between Father, Son and Spirit.

 Making connections